nexodus-io/nexodus/docs/user-guide.md

 #### Cleanup Agent From Node

-If you want to remove the node from the network, and want to cleanup all the configuration done on the node.
+If you want to remove the node from the network, and want to clean up all the configuration done on the node.
 Fire away following commands:

 Ctrl + c (cmd+c) the agent process. and remove the wireguard interface and relevant configuration files.
 *Linux:*